digicademy/beaconizer/Documentation/Setup/SeeAlsoPlugin/Index.rst

     }
   }

-You can map any object using it's Extbase class.
-Below the class name you have to set the following three options (mandatory):
+You can map any object by using the according classname.
+Below the classname you have to set the following three options:

-pluginNamespace
+pluginNamespace (optional)
-  This is the plugin namespace of the "other" plugin on the page that shows the detail view argumentName
+  This is the plugin namespace of the "other" plugin on the page that shows the detail view argumentName (mandatory)
   This is the argument name of the detail view that contains the uid or identifier of the object by which the *SeeAlso plugin* will try to fetch the record from the database.
-  Do not confuse this with the authoritative identifier (see next property) sourceIdentifierProperty
+  Do not confuse this with the authoritative identifier (see next property) sourceIdentifierProperty (mandatory)
   This property contains the authoritative identifier (GND, VIAF, etc.) for the object.
 The *SeeAlso lookup* will be performed using this value